Mounjaro Week 1 Meal Plan | Ease Into Your First Days With Confidence

 Frequently Asked Questions

-What should I eat the first week on Mounjaro?
+What should I eat the first days on Mounjaro?

-Focus on lean proteins, mild flavors, and easy-to-digest carbs.
+Focus on lean proteins, veggies, mild flavors, and easy-to-digest carbs.
 Eggs, grilled chicken, fish, plain yogurt, and simple soups work really well.
 Because Mounjaro is a dual GIP/GLP-1 agonist, your appetite suppression might be gentler than semaglutide — but that doesn't mean you can eat freely.
-Still stick to reasonable portions and at least 25g protein per meal.
+Still stick to reasonable portions and at least 25g per meal.

 Is nausea worse on Mounjaro than on Ozempic?